 It’s nuts!
 I’m just like any mom juggling home life and a career – there’s definitely some compromise, some give and take.
 Honestly, I try not to think about it in terms of one or the other.
 Everyone has a long list of things we need to get through every day.
 Some fall into the work life and some into parenting life, but the goal is to find your passion and do what you love.

 I will say that my own parenting journey makes me even more committed to growing Beli.
-I started this company to help give couples the best chances of getting pregnant, having healthy babies, and raising healthy kids.
+I started this company to help couples be the healthiest they can be to create, grow, and welcome a new little life.
 That’s my entire focus.
 And I’m reminded of that every day, especially when I see my own kids.

 What’s next for Beli?

 We’re moms ourselves, and we’re setting our sights on cleaning up the supplemental health market.
-Our focus is on healthy fertility, pregnancy, moms and babies, dads – there are a lot of exciting prospects on the horizon, I’ll just say that.
+Our focus is on preconception health, pregnancy, moms and babies, dads – there are a lot of exciting prospects on the horizon, I’ll just say that.

 What do you love most about the work you do?

 Ah, good question.
 It’s very purpose driven, but at the same time, it’s so personal.
 Every journey to parenthood is different, but we all want the same outcome – creating, growing, and welcoming a healthy little baby.
-I want to help couples be the healthiest they can be for the best chances of making that happen.
+I want to help couples be the healthiest they can be to support making that happen.
 It doesn’t get much more rewarding than that!